-Tanuki Niji, the feathery light Wildling in natural white with its little rainbow, is among the decidedly popular models to come out of the fox’s den.
+Tanuki Niji, the feathery light Wildling shoe in natural white with its little rainbow, is among the decidedly popular models.
 But what’s the story behind that colorful flag?

 From a DIY project in the community...

-Even Tanuki Niji’s origin story is extraordinary – you see, the initial idea originated from within the pack.
-If you’re familiar with the Wildling Facebook Community, then you already know how much animated discussion goes on there, and how much creativity is generated around embellishing and customizing people’s favorite shoes.
-In June of 2019, on the occasion of Gay Pride, pack member Ulrike spontaneously seized needle and thread to add a rainbow to her hand-dyed Tanuki Yoru.
+Even Tanuki Niji’s origin story is extraordinary – you see, the initial idea originated from within the Wildling Shoes Facebook Community.
+If you’re familiar with this community, then you already know how much animated discussion goes on there, and how much creativity is generated around embellishing and customizing people’s favorite shoes.
+In June of 2019, on the occasion of Gay Pride, community member Ulrike spontaneously seized needle and thread to add a rainbow to her hand-dyed Tanuki Yoru.
 Ulrike’s Facebook community post of the rainbow shoe with the caption “Wildling Pride” garnered loads of likes, heart-eyes emojis, and enthusiastic comments, even from outside the Facebook community.

 Ulrike’s DIY Wildling and the Tanuki Niji, which appeared in the shop in 2020 (image: Ulrike Brauns)

-Inside the fox’s den, the idea of the “statement rainbow” had plenty of fans too, not least because it fit in perfectly with the Wildling philosophy: adopt a clear stance and take a stand as a company, too – for visibility and for diversity.
-Besides, the fox is always game for a little splash of color.
-So it didn’t take long for Ulrike’s Facebook post to land on the virtual desk of the Product Team in the fox’s den, since they happened to be knee-deep in the middle of planning for the 2020 Spring/Summer collection.
+In the Wildling Shoes team, the idea of the “statement rainbow” had plenty of fans too, not least because it fit in perfectly with our philosophy: adopt a clear stance and take a stand as a company, too – for visibility and for diversity.
+So it didn’t take long for Ulrike’s Facebook post to land on the virtual desk of the Product Team, since they happened to be knee-deep in the middle of planning for the 2020 Spring/Summer collection.
 And not much discussion was needed for one thing to become crystal clear: We’ll release a special edition – the new version of the natural white Tanuki Suna comes with a flag on the left shoe, the side our hearts are on.
 Accordingly, the model is named Tanuki Niji: Rainbow Tanuki.
 Hurray!

 Celebrating diversity – on every level

-The rainbow flag is the most well-known and internationally widespread symbol for the gay and lesbian movement and the queer community – and on a very fundamental level it is also a symbol of tolerance and acceptance, of appreciation for diverse ways of living.
+The rainbow flag is the most well-known and internationally widespread symbol for the queer community – and on a very fundamental level it is also a symbol of tolerance and acceptance, of appreciation for diverse ways of living.
 (By the way, there are plenty of other flags with additional colors, appealing to even more people.
-Because this kind of production is always planned and executed well in advance, we’re not there yet, but who knows ... maybe someday the rainbow will get an update – after all, the Wildling team is always learning something new.)
+Because this kind of production is always planned and executed well in advance, we’re not there yet, but who knows ... maybe someday the rainbow will get an update – after all, the Wildling Shoes team is always learning something new.)

 Image: Wildling Shoes/Nora Tabel

-For the fox, Niji’s flag is a bold statement that in the fox’s den, we celebrate and embrace diversity in practice on every level, and that we’re enriched by the ways in which we differ.
-That’s why the fox and his team are on a mission as an organization to create an inclusive, feminist, anti-racist space – for diversity, equity, reconciliation, and fair, meaningful work.
+Niji’s flag is a bold statement that in the Wildling Shoes Community, we celebrate and embrace diversity in practice on every level, and that we’re enriched by the ways in which we differ.
+That’s why we are on a mission as an organization to create an inclusive, feminist, anti-racist space – for diversity, equity, reconciliation, and fair, meaningful work.
 To raise awareness about discrimination, to break down barriers, and to move people.
-For the fox, the rainbow stands for a colorful coexistence, for a diverse society.

 Collectively and beautifully colorful